Rote Fabrik: The factory

 The Rote Fabrik was built in 1892 for the Seidenfirma Henneberg company, according to a design by the architect Carl Arnold Séquin-Bronner.
 In 1899, the Henneberg company was taken over by the Stünzi Söhne Seidenwebereien company, based in Horgen.
 In 1940, the factory was taken over by the ITT Corporation.
 In 1972, the city acquired the factory and planned to demolish the building in order to widen the adjacent Seestrasse.

 The cultural centre

-In 1974 the Social Democratic Party of Switzerland (SP) launched a proposal to transform the factory building in the Wollishofen neighbourhood of Zürich into a cultural centre.
+In 1974 the Social Democratic Party of Switzerland (SP) launched a proposal to transform the factory building in the Wollishofen neighbourhood of Zurich into a cultural centre.
 The derelict factory was squatted.
 As a result, studios were set up for artists and cultural events were held.
 In 1977, voters made the choice for the preservation of the building and use as a cultural centre.
 It was planned to host exhibitions and events and to serve as a music venue.